Trypezz/Trypezz/README.md

 - 👋 Hi, I’m @Trypezz
 - Wannabe Python programmer
 - 👀 I’m interested in Videogames and progamming
-- 🌱 I’m currently learning Python and want to learn more Languages like Java, C# or C++
+- Currently working on an own AI with Python

 <!---
 Trypezz/Trypezz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.